About the F-35B Lightning

 On October 26, the Lockheed Martin/ Northrop Grumman/BAE Systems team was announced as winning the JSF contract and the X-35 began to evolve into the F-35 Lightning II.

-Squadron Leader Steve Long became the first British pilot to fly Lightning, on January 26, 2010 and in July 2012 the government announced its decision to purchase an initial batch of 48 aircraft.
-The first of these was delivered on July 19 for trials work, a task 17 (Reserve) Squadron assumed in 2014.
+Squadron Leader Steve Long became the first British pilot to fly an F-35, on January 26, 2010 and in July 2012 the government announced its decision to purchase an initial batch of 48 aircraft.
+The first of these was delivered on July 19, 2012, for trials work, a task 17 (Reserve) Squadron assumed in 2014.

-The 2015 Strategic Defence and Security Review confirmed the UK’s intention to buy 138 Lightnings and subsequent work has seen a massive infrastructure upgrade begin at what will be the type’s RAF/Royal Navy main operating base, RAF Marham.
+The 2015 Strategic Defence and Security Review confirmed the UK’s intention to buy 138 Lightnings and subsequent work has seen a massive infrastructure upgrade at RAF Marham, the type’s RAF/Royal Navy main operating base.

-In British service the aircraft will be known only as Lightning, losing its ‘II’ (it will actually be the RAF’s third Lightning, after the Lockheed P-38 and English Electric Lightning).
-The first frontline Lightning unit, 617 Sqn ‘Dambusters’ is expected to arrive at RAF Marham in spring/summer 2018 and continue working towards achieving initial operating capability (IOC) in December.
+In British service the aircraft is known only as F-35B Lightning, losing its ‘II’ (it is actually the RAF’s third Lightning, after the Lockheed P-38 and English Electric Lightning).
+The first frontline Lightning unit, 617 Sqn ‘Dambusters’ arrived at RAF Marham with an initial four aircraft on June 6, 2018.

-The Lightning OCU, No. 207 Sqn, will stand up at Marham on July 1, 2019, followed by a second operational unit, 809 Naval Air Squadron (NAS), in 2023.
-Trials aboard HMS Queen Elizabeth should also commence in 2018, building towards full carrier strike capability in 2020.
-The last of the initial 48 Lightnings is expected for delivery in January 2025, by which time a schedule for the remaining 90 aircraft, and the formation of further squadrons, will no doubt be in place.
+Six aircraft from No. 207 Sqn, the Lightning OCU, landed at Marham on July 16, 2019, and a second operational unit, 809 Naval Air Squadron (NAS), is expected to begin forming at the Norfolk station in 2023.
+After trials aboard HMS Queen Elizabeth in 2018 and 2019, operational aircraft from 617 Sqn worked from the ship for the first time in June 2020.
+The vessel was expected to embark Lightnings for a major multinational training exercise later in the year.
+The last of the initial 48 Lightnings is expected for delivery in January 2025, by which time a schedule for the remaining 90 aircraft, and the formation of further squadrons, is anticipated.